 Channel

 Channel is a non-blocking primitive for communication between a sender (via SendChannel) and a receiver (via ReceiveChannel).
-Conceptually, a channel is similar to Java's java.util.concurrent.BlockingQueue, but it has suspending operations instead of blocking ones and can be closed.
+Conceptually, a channel is similar to java.util.concurrent.BlockingQueue, but it has suspending operations instead of blocking ones and can be closed.

 Prompt cancellation guarantee